 Ian Parkin is the author of this post.

-In the realm of Tarotology, we find, A coded language of the subconscious mind.
+In the realm of Tarotology, we find, a coded language of the subconscious mind.
 A place where myth and symbol align, Creating stories, beautifully designed.

 The joy in Tarot is manifold, In the secret tales that cards behold.
 Each spread, a book of life, untold, Guiding young and even the old.